kohler/hotcrp/README.md

 used in computer science conferences and for internal review processes at several large companies.

 HotCRP also has weaknesses.
-It requires that you run your own server, and multitrack conference support requires manual intervention.
+Complicated multitrack conferences (with different deadlines per track) should use other software.

+HotCRP is the open-source version of the software running on [hotcrp.com](https://hotcrp.com).
+If you want to run HotCRP without setting up your own server, use hotcrp.com.

 Prerequisites
 -------------